 Perhaps it's a new management player in the company you work for who has made you feel unvalued and marginalized.
-Perhaps it's a son-in-law who's brought pain into your daughter's life or has poisoned your relationship with your grandchildren.
+Perhaps it's a son-in-law who's brought pain into your daughter's life or has poisoned your relationship with your grand-children.
 Or a pastor who broke trust with your whole fellowship by entering into an adulterous affair, making your church more soap opera than sanctuary.
-Or perhaps it's the "other woman" who through whatever circumstances became an interloper in your marriage, and now your anger and resentment toward both of them has infected your thoughts, your attitudes, and your daily routine.
+Or perhaps it's a woman who lured your husband away from you, and now your anger and resentment toward both of them has infected your thoughts, your attitudes, and your daily routine.

 Or if it's none of these . . . it's something.
 Someone.
-Some

-situation that rears its head with painful frequency and brings all the emotions flooding back in like a torrent.
+Some situation that rears its head with painful frequency and brings all the emotions flooding back in like a torrent.